openownership/openownership.beta/visualisation.md

 * All of your diagrams will follow a consistent logical approach.
 * Your diagrams will be consistent with those published by OpenOwnership and many other organisations.
-* You will benefit from the [design principles]() we followed when creating the Standard, in particular to avoid accidental ambiguities.
+* You will benefit from the [design principles]() we followed when creating the System, in particular to avoid accidental ambiguities.

 **BOVS can save you time**, because: